-It looks like most festivals are returning for 2021, with the possible exception of some in lockdown-states like California, Michigan, New York.
+It looks like many festivals are returning for 2021, with the possible exception of some in still locked-down states like California, Michigan, New York.
 Even so, many festivals will not finalize or announce their plans until the last minute, so when we have not seen an update, we've left last year's data below and suggest you see the festivals website or call the festival as the date gets close to see if they will hold it this year.

 Looking for a apple festival in Vermont in 2021? (just scroll down the page)There is no other listing as complete and current as this list, just updated!
 All the apple festivals in Vermont we can find are listed on this page!
 If you love strawberries, look for a festival near you below!
 And I'm always looking for more apple festivals!
 Please write me, if you know of any to add!
 I update the dates as soon as the festivals publish their information, but you can always click on the links (usually the name of the festival) to see the current information on the festival's own website.